 Means-Plus-Function Claim Interpretation: WSOU Investments v Google

-On October 19, 2023, the Court of Appeals for the Federal Circuit published a significant decision regarding interpretation of “means-plus-function” type claims, particularly for claims describing inventions that include processors, controllers, or other software-based programmable electronic devices.
+On October 19, 2023, the Court of Appeals for the Federal Circuit published a significant decision regarding the interpretation of “means-plus-function” type claims, particularly for claims describing inventions that include processors, controllers, or other software-based programmable electronic devices.
 WSOU Investments LLC v.
 Google LLC, Nos.
 2022-1063, 2022-1065 (Fed.
 Cir.
 2023).

 Although the decision is designated nonprecedential, it includes a number of interesting points on the requirements for definiteness and disclosure of corresponding structure under 35 U.S.C. §112(f).